 NATIONAL WOMEN’S HISTORY MONTH

-National Women’s History Month is an annual designation observed in March.
-During this month, we are all encouraged to honor the women who came before us and fought for equality among all races and genders.
-Here are some of the most influential women to date in America.
+National Women’s History Month in March annually encourages us to honor the women who came before us and fought for equality among all races and genders.

 “Of all the evils for which man has made himself responsible, none is so degrading, so shocking or so brutal as his abuse of the better half of humanity; the female sex.” -Mahatma Gandhi